Automattic/fb-instant-articles/readme.txt

 After the inital import, Facebook will only import new articles or import articles modified within the last 24 hours.
 You can set the constant `INSTANT_ARTICLES_LIMIT_POSTS` to `true` to limit the feed to only show posts that are modified within the last 24 hours.

+Facebook will fetch your feed every 3 minutes.

 == Installation ==

 1. Upload the folder to the `/wp-content/plugins/` directory